 What's Healthier: Cauliflower Pizza Crust or Whole-Wheat Pizza Crust?

 Nowadays you can find a cauliflower substitute for what seems like every carb-containing food.
-One of the first available swaps we saw was cauliflower pizza crust in place of regular or whole-wheat crust and then came cauliflower rice, buns, English muffins, soft pretzels, nuggets and more.
+One of the first available swaps we saw was cauliflower pizza crust in place of regular or whole-wheat crust and then came cauliflower rice, buns, English muffins and more.
 Geared at lowering carbs and calories, these swaps seem to be used more than the original.
 But is one really better than the other?
-Let's look at the original cauliflower swap-pizza crust-next to whole-wheat dough and see how they compare.
+Let's look at the original cauliflower swap-pizza crust next to whole-wheat dough and see how they compare.

 Cauliflower Pizza Crust Nutrition